dywang0323/m5C-m6A-identified-by-nanopore/README.md

     4) RNA m6A modification identfication

-    The software "xpore" or "m6anet" can be used to identify the m6A modification without well trained model some tips to install the xpore & m6anet ->deactivate the export PATH in .bashrc
+    The software "xpore" or "m6anet" can be used to identify the m6A modification without well trained model

+    if there's issue on the installation, the below way may be help some tips to install the xpore & m6anet ->deactivate the export PATH in .bashrc
       $cd $HOME